solitaire jezzball cinco travel coolpick

 On the Current Streak scores list, expiry works like so:

 • If you're in a game for more than 7 days but haven't logged on, you're assumed to be in a stuck game that you haven't gotten the guts to quit out of and are removed from the current listings.
-If you get back on and win tho, you're back up of course.
+If you get back on and win though, you're back up of course.

 • If you're not in a game but haven't been on for a month, your streak will disappear from the Current Streaks.
 Of course if you get back on and play, you go right back up.